samsungsamiio/samsungsami.io/source/sami/sami-documentation/authentication.md

 Authorization: Basic czZCaGRSa3F0Mzo3RmpmcDBaQnIxS3REUmJuZlZkbUl3
 ~~~

-You can also include the client credentials directly in the query string.
-This is not recommended.
+The credentials can also be included in the request body (**not** the request URI).
+This should only be used when HTTP Basic authentication, or another password-based HTTP authentication method, is not possible.

 **Request parameters**